bahmutov/cypress-workshop-basics/slides/06-app-data-store/PITCHME.md

 ### 📚 You will learn

 - how to access the running application from test code
-- how to stub a method in the application
+- how to spy on or stub an application method
 - how to drive application by dispatching actions

 +++